History of Kosovo in Timeline

 In 2021, the Agency of Statistics estimated Kosovo's population to be approximately 1,774,000.

-2021: Kosovo engages in formulating a voluntary NDC
+2021: Kosovo engaged in formulating a voluntary NDC

-Since 2021, Kosovo is actively engaged in the process of formulating a voluntary Nationally Determined Contribution (NDC) with assistance from Japan.
+Since 2021, Kosovo has been actively engaged in the process of formulating a voluntary Nationally Determined Contribution (NDC), with assistance provided from Japan.

 December 2022: Application to the European Union

-Presidents of Serbia and Kosovo organised a meeting in Brussels on 27 February 2023, to create and agree upon an 11-point agreement on implementing a European Union-backed deal to normalise ties between the two countries.
+Presidents of Serbia and Kosovo organized a meeting in Brussels on February 27, 2023, to create and agree upon an 11-point agreement on implementing a European Union-backed deal to normalise ties between the two countries.

-Presidents of Serbia and Kosovo organised a meeting in Ohrid on 18 March 2023, to create and agree upon an 11-point agreement on implementing a European Union-backed deal to normalise ties between the two countries, which includes recognizing "each other's documents such as passports and license plates".
+Presidents of Serbia and Kosovo organized a meeting in Ohrid on March 18, 2023, to agree upon an 11-point agreement on implementing a European Union-backed deal to normalise ties between the two countries, including recognising "each other's documents such as passports and license plates".

-2023: Kosovo ranked among top ten countries in safety and law enforcement
+2023: Kosovo ranks among the top ten countries for perceived safety

-According to the Global Safety Report by Gallup, Kosovo ranked among the top ten countries globally in terms of perceived safety and law enforcement effectiveness in 2023.
+According to the Global Safety Report by Gallup, which assesses personal security worldwide through the Law and Order Index Scores for 2023, Kosovo ranked among the top ten countries globally in terms of perceived safety and law enforcement effectiveness.

 2023: Foreign Relations of Kosovo

-As of 2023, 104 out of 193 United Nations member states recognize the Republic of Kosovo.
-Within the European Union, it is recognized by 22 of 27 members and is a potential candidate for the future enlargement of the European Union.
+As of 2023, 104 out of 193 United Nations member states recognise the Republic of Kosovo.

-2023: Kosovo establishes goal of reducing greenhouse gas emissions
+2023: Kosovo establishes goal to reduce greenhouse gas emissions

-In 2023, Kosovo established a goal of reducing greenhouse gas emissions by approximately 16.3% as part of its objective to achieve carbon neutrality by 2050.
+In 2023, Kosovo established a goal of reducing greenhouse gas emissions by approximately 16.3% as part of its broader objective to achieve carbon neutrality by the year 2050.

-In 2023, Kosovo ranked 56th out of 180 countries in the Press Freedom Index, as reported by Reporters Without Borders.
+In 2023, Kosovo was ranked 56th out of 180 countries in the Press Freedom Index report.

-In 2023, the Kosovo Security Force had over 5,000 active members, using vehicles and weapons acquired from NATO countries, and KFOR continued operating under its UN mandate.
+In 2023, the Kosovo Security Force had over 5,000 active members, using vehicles and weapons acquired from a number of NATO countries.

 In 2023, the overall life expectancy at birth in Kosovo is 79.68 years, and the estimated total fertility rate is 1.88 children born per woman.

-In January 2024, Kosovo nationals became exempt from visa requirements within the Schengen Area for stays of up to 90 days in any 180-day period.
+From 1 January 2024, Kosovo nationals became exempt from visa requirements within the Schengen Area for periods of up to 90 days in any 180-day period.

-January 2024: Resolution of Vehicle Registration Plates Dispute
+January 2024: End of Demonstrations with Recognition of Vehicle Registration Plates

-The demonstrations and tensions in Kosovo between 2022 and 2023 ended on 1 January 2024, when each country recognized each other's vehicle registration plates.
+The 2022–23 demonstrations in Kosovo ended on January 1, 2024, when each country recognised each other's vehicle registration plates.

-2024: Kosovo ranks 29th in World Happiness Report
+2024: Kosovo ranked 29th in the World Happiness Report

 According to the World Happiness Report 2024, Kosovo is ranked 29th among 143 nations assessed.